 You might think that working from home will just allow you to work whenever it’s convenient for you, but you’ll often find that it’s similar to working a regular job.
 You will often be expected to work certain hours throughout the day, and you have to meet deadlines and stay in communication with your employers or clients.

 All of that is going to take up a lot of your time, and you may want to look at ways to open up your schedule a little bit.
 You could hire a cleaning service to tidy the house, and you could have food delivered rather than spend time trying to make it yourself.
-These are just a couple suggestions for giving yourself more time to work from home.
+These are just a couple of suggestions for giving yourself more time to work from home.

 You Might be Able to Keep the Same Employer

 Before thinking that you need to turn in your notice to quit work, talk to your employers about potential online work opportunities.
 They may not have a full-time position available for you, but they might just want to keep you on in some capacity and make use of the skills you have acquired.
+Otherwise, you can find numerous work from home jobs online.

 Consider Daycare for Your Child